 Note that the expression $\alpha(X_H) = h'(e^a)$ depends functionally on $a$ but not on $f$. \end{proposition} \begin{proof} First observe that the condition on $H$ implies that $X_H$ is proportional to $R$, thus $\pi_\xi(X_H) = 0$, and $\pi_R(X_H) = X_H = \alpha(X_H)R$.
 By considering the $\xi$-component, we obtain the first equation.
 The $R$ component of $du-X_H\otimes \beta$ is $\pi_R \circ df - X_H\otimes \beta$, while the $Z$ component is $da$. \end{proof}

-By comparing these two propositions we see that in both cases, we see that in both cases for a map $u = (f,a)$ to solve the equation it is necessary that $\pi_\xi\circ df$ is complex linear, in which case $a$ can be more or less reconstructed from $f$ if it exists.
-This motivates the definition of a pseudo holomorphic curve in a contact manifold.
+By comparing these two propositions we see that, in both cases, for a map $u = (f,a)$ to solve the equation it is necessary that $\pi_\xi\circ df$ be complex linear, in which case $a$ can be more or less reconstructed from $f$ if it exists.
+This motivates the definition of a pseudo-holomorphic curve in a contact manifold.